 There is a wealth of academic research into what drives returns.
 Expected returns depend on current market prices and expected future cash flows.
 Investors can use this information to pursue higher expected returns in their portfolios.

 6: Practice smart diversification

-Diversification helps reduce risks that have no expected return, but diversifying within your home market is not enough.
+Holding securities across many market segments can help manage overall risk.
+But diversifying within your home market may not be enough.
 Global diversification can broaden your investment universe.

 7: Avoid market timing

 You never know which market segments will outperform from year to year.
 By holding a globally diversified portfolio, investors are well positioned to seek returns wherever they occur.

 Many people struggle to separate their emotions from investing.
 Markets go up and down.
 Reacting to current market conditions may lead to making poor investment decisions.

 Daily market news and commentary can challenge your investment discipline.
 Some messages stir anxiety about the future, while others tempt you to chase the latest investment fad.
 When headlines unsettle you, consider the source and maintain a long-term perspective.

 A financial advisor can offer expertise and guidance to help you focus on actions that add value.
 This can lead to a better investment experience.